 ADS Profiler “ADS_Standard_Azure” XE events

 Second, it uses a ring buffer with a max size of 8MB or 1000 events, whichever comes first.
-On most systems you are going to hit 1000 events long before you reach the 8MB limit, or even the 4MB formatted XML limit.
-However, with SQL data the ring buffer XML will still be 2 to 3MB in size at 1000 events in my testing, and the problem is that this entire buffer is pulled across the network every time the Profiler extension polls to refresh its grid, which is the longer of every 1 second or duration of the previous poll.
+Because the login/logout events are small, you will often hit 1000 events long before you reach the 8MB limit, or even the 4MB formatted XML limit.
+However, with a moderate mix of SQL events the ring buffer XML will still be 2 to 3MB at 1000 events in my testing, and the problem is that this entire buffer is pulled across the network every time the Profiler extension polls to refresh its grid, which is the longer of every 1 second or duration of the previous poll.
 The XML is then parsed client-side by the ADS Profiler extension to determine which events are new since the last poll, and the new events are added to the grid.

-The ring buffer will fill up almost instantly on even a moderately busy server, and the net effect is that you will quickly be pulling >40 megabits per second across the network from your Azure SQL Database.
+The ring buffer fills up almost instantly on even a moderately busy server, and the net effect is that you will quickly be pulling >40 megabits per second across the network from your Azure SQL Database.
 This translates to 300 megabytes per minute, or 18 gigabytes per hour!

 Network hit from the ADS Profiler extension (4-minute range)